Jump to content

 Author of numerous standard works

-Prof. Hempen is an ardent advocate of Chinese medicine, he has studied it with great thoroughness and has been to Guangzhou (Canton) five times to exchange ideas with recognized specialists in Chinese medicine.
-He has written and edited numerous books, including the Leitfaden Chinesische Phytotherapie (Guide to Chinese Phytotherapy) and the dtv-Atlas Akupunktur (Atlas of Acupuncture), which have long been considered standard works in Germany.
+Prof. Hempen is a profound connoisseur of Chinese medicine.
+He has studied it with great thoroughness.
+He has been involved with TCM for over 50 years and frequently travels to Guangzhou (Canton), Kunming and Chengdu to exchange ideas with recognized specialists.
+He has written and edited numerous books, including Leitfaden Chinesische Phytotherapie (Guide to Chinese Phytotherapy) and dtv-Atlas Akupunktur (Atlas of Acupuncture), which have long been considered standard works in Germany.

 More on Amazon